Divya Drishti: After some days

 Pishaachini teams with the evil from hell in order to get the Kaal Vijay ratna for herself.
 Divya Drishti and others manage to kill the evil powers from hell but Pishaachini becomes successful in taking the ratna and flies away.
 With all the ratna in hand she tries to merge the power of all ratna but fails.
 Later, she asks for help from Kaal Devta, the evil Lord of Hell to help her in merging the powers.
 He tells her that she needs to activate the true power of each of the ratna.
 He does so with the Tatva and Mayavi Ratna.
 On Independence Day, Shikhar is revealed to be not the real son of the family, it was Shikhar's imposter who was helping Pishachini in order to gain powers.
 Divya kills the imposter.
 Pishaachini successfully activates the Kaal Vijay ratna, but Divya Drishti blow up the building with a bomb Pishaachini placed.
-The resulting explosion causes Pishaachini to drop all the ratna while fleeing and kills Divya-Drishti.
+The resulting explosion causes Pishaachini to drop all the ratna while fleeing and kills Divya and Drishti.